iotFab/iota-aws-full-node/README.md

 Deploying this template will incur cost.
 You can [estimate the stack cost within the AWS Management console](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-paying.html)

 This template sets up an EC2 instance.
+EC2 disk size are template parameters.
+This size is set at 100 GB by default.
 When the deployment finishes, Nelson and IOTA Full node will be running.

 Versions:

-IRI - 1.4.2.1
+IRI - 1.5.0

 Nelson - 0.3.16